Compounding & Autoimmune Diseases:

 Objective: Review evidence that LDN may act as a novel anti-inflammatory agent in the Central Nervous System thru its action on microglial cells.

-Content: Additional information about the background, theory, mechanism of action, evidence of effectiveness, published research on pain disorders, advantages of LDN and disadvantages of LDN.
+Content: Additional information about the background, theory, mechanism of action, evidence of positive results, published research on pain disorders, advantages of LDN and disadvantages of LDN.

 Two proposed mechanisms of action: